dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 .. [#] The times are approximate: the code measures the blocking time when submitting problems, of which minor-embedding is the major element.

+You can see that while the first submission is slow for the :class:`~dwave.system.samplers.DWaveCliqueSampler` class, subsequent submissions are fast.
+For the :class:`~dwave.system.composites.EmbeddingComposite` class, the time depends on the size and complexity of each problem, can vary between submissions of the same problem, and each submission incurs the cost of finding an embedding anew.

 .. [#]

   The code below can take several minutes to run.
 Uncommenting the print statement